+Free-space management

-- Free-space management - Variable size (e.g. malloc() or segmentation) - Complicate, need to handle external fragmentation → in this chapter - ✓ Fixed size (e.g. paging) - Relatively easy, usually a list of free fixed-size units → later chapters
+- Variable size (e.g. malloc() or segmentation) - Complicate to manage (list with size, multiple lists, tree), external fragmentation → in this chapter - ✓ Fixed size (e.g. paging) - Relatively easy (simple list, bitmap), internal fragmentation → chapter 18

-- Process 2 is "relocated" dynamically - Need the swap space (in a disk) when a process is suspended. - How to handle when a new process is forked at (h) step whose size is 3 or 10MB?
+- Process 2 is "relocated" dynamically - real way space (in a disk) when a process is suspended. - How to handle when a new process is forked at (h) step whose size is 3 or 10MB?
 J. Choi, DKU